Code-Institute-Submissions/CobraKai/README.md

 * When testing the social media icons, I clicked on them and they opened up the corresponding social media platform on a new page which is what I expected to happen so I knew that they worked.

+* I tested my HTML using the validator and initially there was an issue with a child element.
+[This](assets/images/htmlvalidator) was fixed as I had put the li and ul element in the wrong way and when this was fixed the issue was resolved.